Badrchakkouri/gcp-terraform-provisioner/README.md

 # The results

-When I issue `terraform apply` to build my resources in GCP, once the instance created, Terraform will ssh to it with the given connection info, copy my shell script and runn it.
+I issue `terraform apply` to build my resources in GCP, once the instance created, Terraform will ssh to it with the given connection info, copy my shell script and runn it.
 The commande `terraform apply` is by default verbose so everything running in the instance is printed out on the screen including the script execution.

 And voila!